pulp-platform/pulpino/README.md

 Problems
 - The UART reciever register ecieves bytes each iteration while no input was asserted (a problem in the UART IP).

+## Core Libraries

+Postponed
+- PulseIn function should have a part of it in assembly to know the determined cycles for that part (curently it's implemented totally in C)

 ## I2C
 Not yet